 After processing and quality controlling, IARC greenhouse gases data are submitted to the WMO GAW World Data Center for Greenhouse Gases (WDCGG).

-IARC contributes to the computation of CO2 surface fluxes carried out by Max-Planck Institute of Jena.
+IARC contributes to the computation of the CO2 surface fluxes carried out by the Max-Planck Institute of Jena, those carried out by NOAA (CarbonTracker) and those carried out by the Wageningen University (CarbonTracker Europe).

 IARC contributes to the computation of CO2 global distribution that carries out the Japan Meteorological Agency using an inversion model.